chrisjos007/solidforpython/SOLID.md

 ## Abstract

 At times, when we are delving into new projects, we may often face the prospect of being accountable for the clumsy code we write.
-It is in no one's intention to write poot code, but without proper control and practice, we may get subjected to the chaos and end up with an ineptly written code.
+It is in no one's intention to write poor code, but without proper control and practice, we may get subjected to the chaos and end up with an ineptly written code.
 This is where the **SOLID Design Principles** come into action.
 In this paper, I will be briefly going through the SOLID design concept with a few code samples.

 ## Introduction to SOLID